Niranjanasnair/collaborative-canvas/ARCHITECTURE.md

 ## System Overview

-This is a real-time collaborative drawing application built with **Vanilla JavaScript** on the frontend and **Node.js + Socket.io** on the backend.
-The architecture follows a client-server model with WebSocket-based bidirectional communication.
+Collaborative Canvas is a real-time multi-user drawing platform built using Vanilla JavaScript, HTML5 Canvas, and Node.js with WebSockets.
+It allows users to draw together on a shared canvas, where every stroke is synchronized instantly across all connected clients.
+The server acts as a central hub to broadcast and manage drawing events, ensuring smooth collaboration between users.

 ## Technology Stack